ipld/edelweiss/doc/slides/user-milestone1-slides.md

 ---
 # String-valued enumeration = Inductive + Nothing

-Traditional enumerations over strings can be expressed as an inductive type with nothing values:
+Traditional enumerations over strings can also be expressed as an inductive type with nothing values:

 ```go
 Inductive{